Venturing into the world of eCommerce can be daunting, especially if you’re starting from scratch.

 This is where you can show off your product images from photo shoots, instructional videos and really any other brand assets you have available.

 To make this easier, you’ll need to have a content library to pull from.
-Don’t worry about having high-quality, professional images.
+Don’t worry about having high-quality, professional images—we've discovered that's not necessary.
 As long as the images are well-lit and in focus, cell phone images will do just fine.

 You’ll also want to use curated images to break up your product photos.
 Think memes, funny videos and anything else that will resonate with your target audience.
 Using curated images can double your content library.